DEFRA/defra-ai-sdlc/pages/appendix/prompt-library/testing/prompt-add-journey-test.md

-# Add End-to-End Test
+# Add Journey Test

 This is an example prompt, for illustration.
 You will need to update the "Test Setup" and "Test Interaction Data" sections to suit your specific requirements.

 ```
-Create a Playwright end-to-end (E2E) test that meets the requirements in this user story: []
+Create a Playwright journey test that meets the requirements in this user story: []

 Follow the Playwright testing cursor rules